-Sweet itch is an allergic reaction to bites from mosquitos and midges which can affect almost any horse or pony - regardless of type, breed and age – but research does show it is particularly prevalent in some native breeds.
-Sweet itch is the most common allergic skin disease in the UK and affects around five per cent of our horse population.
+Sweet itch is an allergic reaction to bites from mosquitos, flies (e.g. Simulium, black fly) and midges (e.g. Culicoides) which can affect almost any horse or pony – regardless of type, breed and age – but research does show it is particularly prevalent in some native breeds.
+Sweet itch is the most common allergic skin disease in the UK and affects around 5% of our horse population.

-The itchiness associated with insect bite allergies can be termed pruritis and the term ‘sweet itch’ quite literally describes the sensation experienced by the horse or pony in reaction to bites from mosquitos and midges.
-The condition varies in severity from the horse occasionally scratching his tail on a tree to the very worst cases who will scratch and scratch, causing self-trauma.
-A lot of cases will also have secondary infections or other allergens involved.
+The term ‘sweet itch’ literally describes the sensation experienced by the horse in reaction to the bites, it can also be referred to as ‘pruritis’.
+The condition varies in severity from the horse occasionally scratching their tail on a tree to the very worst cases who will scratch and scratch, causing self-trauma, which in turn can lead to secondary infections.

-As such, it’s important to be vigilant to any sign of sweet itch as early diagnosis and treatment will give a much better chance of being able to manage it effectively.
-If your horse or pony is beginning to show any signs of scratching, the first thing is to ascertain whether they are actually suffering from sweet itch.
+Early diagnosis and treatment of sweet itch will give you a much better chance of being able to manage it effectively.
+If notice your horse or pony scratching, the first thing is to ascertain whether they are actually suffering from sweet itch.
 There are many other allergens with the same or very similar clinical signs as sweet itch but may not be caused by midges.

 Symptoms of sweet itch will vary widely from horse to horse.
 Some will be severely affected by just one or two bites, whilst others may experience no reaction at all.

-- Itching will often be focused on the neck, mane and tail, but these areas are not at all exclusive and the worst affected horses may end up rubbing and biting at their skin wherever they can reach.
+- Itching will often be focused on the neck, mane and tail, but these areas are not exclusive, and the worst affected horses may end up rubbing and biting at their skin wherever they can reach.